Mindy Lewis: 1983–1989

 Mindy Lewis, lovingly called "Princess" by her beloved daddy, Billy, grew up in Tulsa, Oklahoma.
 Mindy, whose mother died when she was only five years old, grew up spoiled and rich.
 Mindy came to Springfield in June 1983, with her father following very soon after.
 Mindy was instrumental in convincing Billy to marry Vanessa Chamberlain, whom she adored.
 She then started dating Phillip Spaulding, but the heir to Spaulding millions did not pay enough attention to her, so Mindy, in a ploy for attention, made it look like her horse, Boss, trampled her and landed herself in Cedars Hospital.
 Her roommate was Beth Raines and their new friendship set in motion the friendship between Rick, Phillip, Beth and Mindy that would henceforth be referred to as The Four Musketeers.
 Phillip and Rick were both smitten with Beth, but Phillip backed off and continued to date Mindy.
 When Mindy accidentally heard Justin and Alan talking about Phillip being not Alan's but Justin's son, she told Rick, while Beth's stepfather, Bradley Raines heard every word.

 Meanwhile, Phillip and Rick planned a surprise party for Mindy on her 18th birthday at the Country Club and, while everyone was congratulating Mindy at the party, Phillip confronted Alan and Justin about his parentage (Bradley Raines had told him the truth).
-Later, when Beth told Mindy that Phillip was about to leave town, Mindy visited him and told him that she wanted to go with him and the pair made love for the first time.
+Later, when Beth told Mindy that Phillip was about to leave town, Mindy visited him and told him that she wanted to go with him and the pair had sex for the first time.
 However, Mindy did not really want to go anywhere and, to keep Phillip in town, she asked Beth to convince him to stay.
 While Mindy begged Rick not to tell Phillip that she had known the truth before him, Alan did and, as a result, Phillip left Mindy during a conversation at Cedars.
 Mindy vowed to herself to win Phillip back, and one day, she and Rick witnessed Beth and Phillip confessing their love for each other at the stables.
 Angry, when Mindy learned that Phillip had arranged for Beth to have a secret room at the stables where she could draw paintings, she spitefully leaked this info to Bradley.
 Bradley took action by threatening Phillip and raping Beth.
 Later, when Mindy realized Bradley's true nature, she confessed her schemes to Rick and warned Alan about Bradley.
-At this time, Beth left Phillip and Mindy used this to her advantage by comforting Phillip and sleeping with him again.
+At this time, Beth left Phillip and Mindy used this to her advantage by comforting Phillip and having sex with him again.
 This time, she did not take her birth-control pills.
 Soon after, when Beth and Phillip ran off to New York, Mindy and Rick followed and formed a bond while working at Circus Underground.